 Nationalist pamphleteers and journalists seekings the unification of the German states in the mid-1800s often blamed Jews for opposing or sabotaging this process.
 Jewish bankers, financiers and business owners were also blamed for trade slumps and recessions.

-Anti-Semitic conspiracies continued during and after World War I. Jews were sometimes blamed for sabotaging the war effort – even though more than 100,000 of them had fought in the German military.
-Later, the infamous Dolchstosslegende (or ‘stab in the back theory’) offered another avenue for anti-Semitism.
-The prevailing belief of many ex-soldiers was that Germany could still have won the war; and the November 1918 armistice was an act of betrayal engineered by Jewish and socialist politicians.
-These racial hatreds continued to flourish in the desperate years of the 1920s.
-Most right-wing groups of the Weimar era harboured a quota of anti-Semites or anti-Semitic ideas.
-Most of these groups, however, kept their anti-Semitism in check.
-The loudest and most intense Jew-haters were often booted out of mainstream parties, such as the German National People’s Party (DNVP).
-Many of these bigots found their way into the NSDAP.
+Anti-Semitic conspiracies continued during and after World War I. Jews were sometimes blamed for sabotaging the war effort – even though more than 100,000 Jews served in the German military.
+Later, the infamous Dolchstosslegende (‘stab in the back theory’) offered another avenue for anti-Semitism.
+The prevailing belief of many ex-soldiers was that Germany could still have won the war and the November 1918 armistice was an act of betrayal engineered by Jews and socialists.

 “Anti-Semitism based purely on emotion will find its ultimate expression in pogroms … but anti-Semitism based on reason must lead to the organised, legal campaign and removal of Jewish privileges.
 Its ultimate, unshakeable goal must be the elimination of the Jews.”